msadeqsirjani/wirelink/README.md

-# WIRENET
+# WIRELINK

-WIRENET is a cli application written in PYTHON for utilizing network monitoring.
+WIRELINK is a cli application written in PYTHON for utilizing network monitoring.
 It can sniff ports and packets, ping multiple hosts simultaneously and traceroute any host!
 It supports IPV4 ping and tracerouting.

 ## Abilities